iunera/data-philter/README.md

 ## Usage

 Once the services are running, you can start querying your Apache Druid database using natural language through the MCP Server interface.

+If you used the local example cluster, ensure the credentials in druid.env match the example's defaults (admin/password) or your customized values.

 ## Uninstall